phphoebe/dec_spotify_python_etl/README.md

 1. **Docker:** Used to containerize the Python application.
 The image is pushed to **Amazon ECR (Elastic Container Registry)**: `spotify_etl`.
 2. **Amazon ECS (Elastic Container Service):** Orchestrates and manages Docker containers in the `spotify_etl_cluster`.
 3. **AWS S3:** Stores the `.env` file containing sensitive configurations such as RDS endpoint credentials and Spotify API secrets.
-4. **AWS RDS (Relational Database Service):** Hosts the PostgreSQL database to store track, album, and artist data, SQL transformed Views, as well as metadata for logging purposes.
+4. **AWS RDS (Relational Database Service):** Hosts the PostgreSQL database to store track, album, and artist data, SQL transformed views, as well as metadata for logging purposes.
 5. **IAM Role (`SpotifyETLRole`):** Used by ECS to access the `.env` file from S3.
 The role allows ECS to assume the necessary permissions for accessing sensitive data securely.

 ## ELT and ETL Techniques Applied